-$$P(i \sim j) = \frac{1}{Z} \sum{p,q} Z([p, A, i]) Z(\langle i, j \rangle) Z([j, X \setminus (A \cup \{i\}), q]), \qquad (6)$$
+$$P(i \sim j) = \frac{1}{Z} \sum{p,q} Z([p,A,i]) Z(\langle i,j \rangle) Z([j,X \setminus (A \cup \{i\}),q]), \qquad (6)$$

 Hox genes are ancient regulators originating from a single Hox gene in the metazoan ancestor.
 Over the course of animal evolution the Hox cluster gradually expanded to 14 genes in the vertebrate ancestor.
 Timing and positioning of Hox gene expression along the body axis of an embryo is co-linear with the genomic arrangement in most species.
 Only the 60 amino acids of the so-called homeodomain can be reliably compared at the extreme evolutionary distances involved in the evolution of the Hox system.
-We use either the Hamming distance, measuring the number of different amino-acids, or the transformation $d{ab} = s(a,a) + s(b,b) - 2s(a,b)$ of the BLOSSUM45 similarity matrix to quantify the evolutionary distances of the homeodomain sequences.
-Setting k to the average pairwise genetic distance ensures that T quantifies the expected noise level as a fraction of the phylogenetic signal.
+We use either the Hamming distance, measuring the number of different amino-acids, or the transformation $d{ab} = s(a, a) + s(b, b) - 2s(a, b)$ of the BLOSSUM45 similarity matrix to quantify the evolutionary distances of the homeodomain sequences.
+The Boltzmann constant k is set to the average pairwise genetic distance so that the pseudo-temperature T quantifies the expected noise level as a fraction of the phylogenetic signal.
 For $T \to 0$ we focus on the (co)optimal paths only, while $T \to \infty$ leads to a uniform distribution of adjacencies.

 We analyzed here the Hox A cluster of Latimeria menadoensis (famous as a particularly slowly evolving "living fossil"), which has sufferered the fewest gene losses among vertebrates.
-The Hox cluster of the sea urchin Strongylocentrus purpuratus, in contrast, has undergone fairly recent rearrangements of its gene order [13].
+As a contrast we use the Hox cluster of the sea urchin Strongylocentrus purpuratus, which has undergone comparably recent rearrangement of its gene order [13].
 Fig. 1 shows the posterior probabilities of adjacencies.
 Both examples reflect the well-known clustering into anterior (Hox1-4), middle group genes (Hox4-8), and posterior ones (Hox9-13).
 The shortest Hamiltonian paths in L. menadoensis connect the Hox genes in their genomic order.
 In the sea urchin, however, we see adjacencies connecting the anterior subcluster (Hox1-3) with the genomic end of the cluster, i.e., the middle group genes (Hox8-Hox5).